 It is lovely in a concealer because often matte concealers settle into the lines which I think makes people look old.
 With the Stay Naked Concealer, I didn’t have that problem.

 The concealer lasts remarkably well throughout the day.
 As with all my makeup, I always use a setting powder.
 However, even with a setting powder, the product has to be solid stuff for it to last the whole day.
 The Stay Naked Concealer is vegan.

 I love colour correctors, and what I love even more is that Urban Decay released it in line with the other Stay Naked products.
 I have a thing for when products are made to work together, as is the case here.

 The colour corrector comes in 2 colours, dark red and pure white.
-The dark red is for darker skin and the white is for fair skin.
+Dark red is for darker skin and white is for fair skin.

 You can use the colour corrector in any area that is slightly discoloured (even if only you can see it!).
 The common problem areas are under the eyes and around the nose and mouth.
 It can also be used when you have some pigmentation or spots.
 The colour corrector will even out the skin tone and you won’t see a thing.